 - Every 4-6 weeks soak the feeder in a solution of bleach and water (1 tablespoon bleach per quart of water).
 Be sure to rinse thoroughly!

-- If your feeder is attracting ants, try using an ant guard / ant moat
+- If your feeder is attracting ants try using an “ant moat”, this is a great one: Copper Skinny Ant Moat

 Recommended hummingbird feeders for easy cleaning and maintenance